jay10596/developer_test/README.md

 ### Instructions

 1. Clone this repository to your Github account.
 (Please don't fork, just make a new repo with the README.md)
 2. Sign up to OpenWeather API to get yourself an API key.
-(You may need to wait upto 2 hours for your key to work)
+(You may need to wait up to 2 hours for your key to work)
 3. Create your PHP script, commit it and then push it to Github.
 4. Email us a link to your completed code.